10 Practical Ideas For Better Project-Based Learning In Your Classroom

-1) Have students work in small groups or pairs whenever possible.
+1) Better project-based learning has students work in small groups or pairs whenever possible.

 Don’t underestimate the power of collaboration.
 Working alone can be great at times to place a student’s level of ability on their own, but it can be frustrating to a student when they run into parts that they are less adept at.
 Peer support can help keep things running smoothly, and also help students to build the skills that they are lacking by learning from each other.

 If groups are too large, students are given the opportunity to shrink back and leave the work to others, but pairs or groups of three allows everyone to share input and really take on a role within the project.
 Don’t be afraid of assessment from projects, you will be able to tell how each of your students are developing by maintaining a constant presence in your classroom and observing/interacting with your groups.

 Being able to work together will definitely keep students more engaged in the work, especially since they become responsible to each other and to themselves for the completion of the project.
 There is less chance of students giving up or giving in mediocre work when they are being counted on by peers and are having fun.